hellowebbooks/hellowebapp/installation-instructions/python-installation-mac.md

 `deactivate` to deactivate.
 While in the environment, we can use pip to install and uninstall everything we need without worrying about it conflicting with any other project.

+You'll know that you're in your virtual environment by the `(venv)` at the beginning of your command line - for example, mine says:

 - - -